Skip to main content

 Client: Harris HMC

-OSV Group successfully delivered the civil and landscape scope for the Wesley College Early Works project, with a strong emphasis on complex trenching and service coordination for electrical and communications infrastructure.
+The Wesley College Early Works project required precision, coordination and technical expertise to prepare the site for future upgrades.
+Engaged by Harris HMC, OSVgroup delivered both the civil and landscape scope, with a strong emphasis on complex trenching and service coordination for critical electrical and communications infrastructure.

-• Electrical and communication conduits installed to precise lengths per trench type.
+• Complex Trenching & Services: Excavations using 6t machinery, with electrical and communication conduits installed to precise lengths and depths per trench type.

-• Backfill material comprising 30% bedding sand and 70% Class 3 crushed rock, ensuring compliance with engineering specifications and compaction requirements.
+• Backfill Standards: Engineered mix of 30% bedding sand and 70% Class 3 crushed rock for strength and compliance.

 Completion Date